TurboTax HelpTurboTax HelpIntuit

 Avoid phishing scams and spoofed sites

-by TurboTax Updated 3 days ago
+by TurboTax Updated a day ago

 Phishing is tricking someone for the purpose of stealing their info.
 The bait the phisher uses to reel you in is forged email, websites, or hyperlinks that look like the real thing.
 They'll ask for your Social Insurance number, driver's license, credit card, or bank account numbers.